exasol/r-exasol/README.md

 depends on the R package **RODBC**, which should be available on install from Github.

-To install the EXASOL package (after having installed the pre-requisites described further down):
+To install the EXASOL package (after having installed the pre-requisites described in the 'Prerequisites and Installation' section below):
 ```r
 devtools::install_github("EXASOL/r-exasol")
 ```